igrafx/mining-python-sdk/sphinxdocs/moduledocs/graph.rst

 *The model graph represents all of the ways a bank loan application can be handled*

 This model graph can be acessed in two formats: either in a basic format where the only vertices are tasks, or in a BMPN-like structure with AND and XOR gateways to better illustrate the process flow.
-This second model can be accessed by passing a `gateways=True` parameter to the graph function.
+This second model can be accessed by passing a :bash:`gateways=True` parameter to the graph function.

 .. image:: regular.svg
    :width: 250